archaicvirus/TreeGenerator/README.md

 A procedural and customizable tree generator for the TIC80 fantasy computer.
 - Can be run in the web player [here](https://tic80.com/play?cart=3424)
-- See the [releases](https://github.com/archaicvirus/TreeGenerator/releases) page for native windows, mac, linux, and html versions
+- See the [releases](https://github.com/archaicvirus/TreeGenerator/releases) page for native windows, mac, linux, and html versions.
+*html version has some bugs being working on, avoid using for now

 ## Settings